msppstata/quant1/10-End-of-Semester-Project.md

 * Effect of a 1 unit (year) increase in experience is a 0.295 increase in wage, controlling for these other factors (keeping them at the same level)
 ```

 ## End of Semester Project

 At the end of this semester, students will be given a simulation project.

 It will be larger and more complex than any exercises we've done so far.

 This recitation will simulate a large data project.

 We will complete a small and simple project, but organize the project as if it were a large and complex project.

 ### Set-up
 First create your main project folder, titled `recitation10`, on the desktop.

 Download the data set auto_raw.dta from Blackboard and save in recitation10 folder.

 Open Stata.
-Type -use auto_raw.dta- in the command prompt.
+Type `use auto_raw.dta` in the command prompt.
 Did it work?

 If no, you need to set the ***working directory***.

 ### Working Directory

 Stata has a single working directory where it is looking at any given time.

 It is displayed at the bottom of the window or use pwd.

 If you try to use/save a file without using the full path name to the file, Stata will only look in the current working directory.